starkware-libs/starknet-staking/docs/spec.md

    3. amount = given amount.
 5. if pooling_enabled then deploy a pooling contract instance.

-// todo: consider if only staker can do this or maybe other addresses as well.
 ### increase_stake
 #### description <!-- omit from toc -->
 Increase the amount staked for an existing staker.